19cah/js/README.md

 * Animation of page elements, fading them in and out, resizing them, moving them, etc.
 * Interactive content, for example games, and playing audio and video.
 * Validating input values of a Web form to make sure that they are acceptable before being submitted to the server.
 * Transmitting information about the user's reading habits and browsing activities to various websites.
-Web pages frequently do this for Web analytics, ad tracking, personalization or other purposes.[53]
+Web pages frequently do this for Web analytics, ad tracking, personalization or other purposes.
 Because JavaScript code can run locally in a user's browser (rather than on a remote server), the browser can respond to user actions quickly, making an application more responsive.
 Furthermore, JavaScript code can detect user actions that HTML alone cannot, such as individual keystrokes.
 Applications such as Gmail take advantage of this: much of the user-interface logic is written in JavaScript, and JavaScript dispatches requests for information (such as the content of an e-mail message) to the server.
 The wider trend of Ajax programming similarly exploits this strength.

 A JavaScript engine (also known as JavaScript interpreter or JavaScript implementation) is an interpreter that interprets JavaScript source code and executes the script accordingly.
 The first JavaScript engine was created by Brendan Eich at Netscape, for the Netscape Navigator Web browser.
 The engine, code-named SpiderMonkey, is implemented in C. It has since been updated (in JavaScript 1.5) to conform to ECMAScript 3.
 The Rhino engine, created primarily by Norris Boyd (formerly at Netscape, now at Google) is a JavaScript implementation in Java.
 Rhino, like SpiderMonkey, is ECMAScript 3 compliant.

 A Web browser is by far the most common host environment for JavaScript.
 Web browsers typically create "host objects" to represent the DOM in JavaScript.
 The Web server is another common host environment.
 A JavaScript Web server would typically expose host objects representing HTTP request and response objects, which a JavaScript program could then interrogate and manipulate to dynamically generate Web pages.

-Because JavaScript is the only language that the most popular browsers share support for, it has become a target language for many frameworks in other languages, even though JavaScript was never intended to be such a language.[54]
+Because JavaScript is the only language that the most popular browsers share support for, it has become a target language for many frameworks in other languages, even though JavaScript was never intended to be such a language.
 Despite the performance limitations inherent to its dynamic nature, the increasing speed of JavaScript engines has made the language a surprisingly feasible compilation target.

 ### Example script
 Below is a minimal example of a standards-conforming Web page containing JavaScript (using HTML 5 syntax) and the DOM: